 \subsection{Univariate Functional Data}

-We consider three univariate settings.
-We mention that different groups of curves vary in terms of patterns or shapes rather than scales.
+We considered three univariate settings.
+Different groups of curves vary in terms of patterns or shapes rather than scales.
 Each pair of curves thus oscillates within a similar range in different fashions in our settings.

 5pt